-I grew up in Columbus, Ohio.
+I was a fortunate kid.
 My parents encouraged me to follow my interests which tended towards airplanes at a young age.
 I eventually attended The Ohio State University where I earned both a Bachelors and Master’s degree in Aeronautical Engineering.
-As a student there, I also worked part time at the OSU Aero/Astro Research Laboratory.
-I got to see how the sausage was made, doing everything from milling model parts on the Bridgeport to calibrating wind tunnel instrumentation using mercury!
-During that time, I also worked at Beechwold Ace Hardware.
-I credit that experience with teaching me how to help customers.

 My proudest moment at OSU was being part of the team that built and raced a human powered vehicle during the 1994 International Human Powered Vehicle Association (IHPVA) Championship held in Eureka, California.
 Our vehicle was called the Buckeye Bullet and it was fast.
 To keep the weight down, we built it out of fiberglass, Kevlar and aluminum.
 We had a crushing defeat that involved, unfortunately, a parked Ford F-150.
 The whole project was one of the best learning experiences I’ve ever had.